CrainDavis/ColorSortingMachine/README.md

     * if lowest number = index 11: `colorCategory` = "red"
 * As a result, the user input value (__RGB(245, 26, 111)__) is categorized as "red".

 * However, I also came across instances where the lowest number in the `colorDifferences` array appeared twice, causing issues with the algorithm this far.
-As a result, I needed to also consider how to categorize an RGB value if it was determined to have two "lowest values".
+As a result, I needed to also consider how to categorize an RGB value if it was determined to have two equal "lowest values".
     * Take, for example, the RGB value __RGB(75, 119, 63)__: the algorithm thus far will categorize this value as "orange", even though it is actually "green".
     * If we look at the `colorDifferences` array `[362, 249, 379, 249, 274, 273, 403, 273, 386, 361, 491, 361]`, we see that the values at index 1 and index 3 are both __249__.
     * _note_: the values at index 5 and index 7 are also identical (__273__), but because this is greater than __249__, it is disregarded entirely.